TuringLang/DynamicPPL.jl/README.md

 What *is* a DynamicPPL model?
 This is an important question, because the way DynamicPPL treats models can be very different from how you'd intuitively think of them.

 DynamicPPL is a *procedural* programming language, which means we think of a model as a series of instructions (a procedure).
-This procedure modifies or returns `VarInfo` objects, which hold samples taken from a probability distribution.
-Here's an example of a VarInfo:
+This procedure modifies or returns `AbstractVarInfo` objects, which hold samples taken from a probability distribution.
+Here's an example of an `AbstractVarInfo`:

 ```julia
 # Calling `SimpleVarInfo(model )` creates a `SimpleVarInfo` with the correct type and fields